The Spiritual Centre.co.uk

 Letter: L

-Lunar: 2nd Moon of the Celtic Calendar (December – January)
+Lunar: 2nd New Moon of the Bnwyfre Celtic Tree Calendar 2025/6 (December 20th – January 17th)

 Moon Phase: Waxing Crescent – 1st Quarter

-Moon Name: Beaver – Dark – Tree
+Moon Name: Beaver- Dark - Tree

 Influence: Masculine